Ever considered what you’d need to do to make your home wheelchair friendly?

 The majority of wheelchair users in the UK are over 60, and while figures for the number of children in wheelchairs are sketchy 28% of wheelchairs users are under 60 according to The Papworth Trust.

-For parents of children needing a wheelchair or power chair major changes can be needed to make their homes suitable for all the family, changes that can also make a major difference to their quality of life.
+For parents of children or young adults needing a wheelchair or power chair major changes can be needed to make their homes suitable for all the family, changes that can also make a major difference to their quality of life.

 I asked some fellow mums with experience of caring for children in wheelchairs for their top tips on making their homes wheelchair friendly.